Azure-Samples/multimodal-rag-code-execution/deployment/README-1click.md

 ## Pre-requisites

-There no special prequisites for this deployment.
-You will need to have an Azure subscription and be able to create resources in it.
-Using Cloud Shell is also recommend to finalize the deployment.
+- You will need to have an Azure subscription and be able to create resources in it.
+At least a resource group is required, and the user must have `Owner` permissions.
+- Addiitonally, you will need to have privileges to create an app registration/service principal.
+- Using Cloud Shell is also recommend to finalize the deployment.

 ## Deployment steps (Azure Portal)